martimaur/daily-claimer/README.md

 </div>
 <!-- Add a CSGO logo image here -->

 Automate your daily claiming on a CSGO/CS2 website with ease.
-This TypeScript script uses Puppeteer and supports multiple accounts and uses cookies for authentication.
+This TypeScript script uses Puppeteer and supports multiple accounts as it uses cookies for authentication.

 ## How to Use
 1. **Clone or Download**: